 These dogs were put to work protecting game at night at the expansive country estates and game preserves of the English aristocracy.
 There, they would keep an eye out for poachers, then quietly pursue and pin them down until the gamekeepers arrived.
 To double down on their ninja-like skills, gamekeepers preferred brindle dogs (subtle tiger stripes), so the dog would be perfectly camouflaged at night.

 Soon, gamekeepers began to argue over who had the most-prized Bullmastiff, leading to competitions and exhibitions of the best dogs; quickly, the canine became a popular show dog.
 Around the same time, the breed became so well-known as a guard dog they were used to guard the De Beers diamond mines in South Africa (around the late 1920s).
 In 1933, the Bullmastiff was recognized as a breed by the American Kennel Club.
-Today, the Bullmastiff is the 51st most popular breed in America and is a cherished companion.

 Are Bullmastiffs hypoallergenic?